Jehadel/Animated_sprite_moves/README.md

 3. __The pixel by pixel method :__ the sprite can be controlled and therefore positionned by one pixel precision.
 Collision tests get more complicated.

+I added an intertia/grip effect, just to show how it works, a bit exagerated and unrealistic (grip is zero as long as you don’t release keys).

 ## Launch demos :

 Demos uses [Löve2D](https://love2d.org/).